Shopify/mobile-buy-sdk-ios/README.md

 ## Search

-Some `Storefront` models accept search terms via the `query` parameter.
+Some fields and connections accept search terms via the `query` parameter.
 For example, you can provide a `query` to search for collections that contain a specific search term in any of their fields.

 The following example shows how you can find collections that contain the word "shoes":